PeterWasmeier/VR-Crosswalk/README.md

 # VR-Crosswalk
-Source code and 3D files of the omnidirectional treadmill "VR-Crosswalk"
+Source code, wiring and 3D files of the omnidirectional treadmill "VR-Crosswalk"